lhartmanis/compound-screen-1/temporal_assignments/readme.md

 #### Input
 Configuration file in yaml-format.
 Conversion counting starts from an aligned BAM-file.
-An example of how to generate one from fastq files is found in `path_to_file`.

 The supplied BAM file needs to contain read tags for genes and condition barcodes.
 By default, the pipeline looks for the gene tags `GE` and `GI` and barcode tag `BC`.